-The IC will shutdown when the voltage at pin 2 (LBI/EN) is pulled lower than 0.3 V. During shutdown, M1 and M2 are both switched OFF, however, the body diode of M2 allows current flow from battery to the output, the IC internal circuit will consume less than $0.05~\mu A$ current typically.
-If the pin
+The IC is shutdown when the voltage at pin 2 (LBI/SHDN) is pulled lower than 0.3 V via an open drain transistor.
+During shutdown, M1 and M2 are both switched OFF, however, the body diode of M2 allows current flow from battery to the output, the IC internal circuit will consume less than 0.05 μA current typically.
+If the pin 2 pull low is released, the IC will be enabled.
+The internal circuit will only consume 9.0 μA current typically from the OUT pin.